spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-push-notification-feature.md

 {% info_block warningBox "Verification" %}

 1. Make sure that push notifications have been correctly sent by checking the `spy_push_notification.notification_sent` database table field has to be equal to `TRUE` in case of a successful send.
-2. Make sure that outdated push notification subscriptionв are removed by checking the `spy_push_notification_subscription` database table. Сreate the push notification subscription record with `spy_push_notification_subscription.expired_at` with last year's date.
+2. Make sure that outdated push notification subscriptions are removed by checking the `spy_push_notification_subscription` database table.
+Create the push notification subscription record with `spy_push_notification_subscription.expired_at` with last year's date.

 {% endinfo_block %}